Binidu01/Camera-mic-screen-share-caputure-in-silent/README.md

 Audio track published
 ```

-### 2. Open the dashboard
+### For the teacher: open the dashboard

 Open the live demo in a browser: **https://camera-mic-screen-share-caputure-in.onrender.com/**

 Click anywhere on the page once to satisfy the browser's autoplay policy — this unlocks audio playback.
-The webcam, screen, and microphone tracks will appear as `client.py` publishes them.
+Each student's webcam, screen, and microphone tracks appear as their `client.exe`/`client.py` publishes them.

 > If you're self-hosting your own `token_server.py` instead of using the demo, open your own deployment's URL (or `http://localhost:5000/` if serving locally) in place of the demo link.